IBM 1401

 Writing Hello World for the IBM 1401

 You might have seen this video about compiling a FORTRAN II program on the IBM 1401.
 But the 1401 was mostly a teaching aid for FORTRAN.
-It can barely do it (in fact, it is a miracle it can do it at all) and most of the time you would never program it like that. instead, the 1401 was designed to be programmed directly in machine code or with the help of what we would call an assembler today, and was called Autocoder by IBM at the time.
+It can barely do it (in fact, it is a miracle it can do it at all) and most of the time you would never program it like that.
+Instead, the 1401 was designed to be programmed directly in machine code or with the help of what we would call an assembler today, and was called Autocoder by IBM at the time.

 And now you can write and run your own program for the 1401, since we've implemented a 1401 emulator and an Autocoder compiler on the PC (and Mac and Linux).
 In this article, I will explain how to write a simple "Hello World" program.
 Except it's nothing but simple.